Foreshore Estate

-Foreshore Estate (ta: பட்டினப்பாக்கம்) is a neighbourhood in Chennai, India.
+Foreshore Estate (பட்டினப்பாக்கம்) is a neighbourhood in Chennai, India.
 It is situated along the southern stretch of the Marina Beach.
+The proposed Marina Business centre commercial complex on 25 acre land at Foreshore Estate in Chennai, is planned to develop by the State Government of Tamil Nadu.

 It is one of the primary sites in the city for the immersion of the Ganesh (Vinayaka) idols during the annual Ganesh festival.
 The idols are first paraded down South Marina Beach (Kamaraj Salai) before being brought to Foreshore Estate for immersion in the sea.
 The festival takes place in September.
 Some of the buses plying through Foreshore Estate are 6A, 6D, 12B, 21B, 21D, 21E, 21L, 27D, PP51, PP19, PP21 and PP66.